MtiPsd/final-project-js/README.md

 ```
 > **Warning**
 >
-> ❌ Do NOT use live server , it may have conflicts with json-server
+> ❌ Do NOT use "live server" , it may have conflicts with json-server

-> ✅ use Preview on Web Server instead
+> ✅ Use "Preview on Web Server" instead

 ## Demo